- SPRINGTAIL BIOLOGY

 HOW TO GET RID OF SPRINGTAILS IN YOUR SINK

-Treating this kind of problem involves the combination of a few proven treatments.
-First, pouring some SURVIVORS down the drain.
-This will really help reduce and remove the organic matter on which springtails can live inside the pipe.
-Bleach and other cleaners won’t remove this organic slime so don’t waste your time, energy or product. but Survivors contains bacteria which will “feed” upon this organic matter and effectively make it “useless” to insects.
-Using Survivors weekly will eventually remove enough of the matter so that pests like springtails won’t have enough food to live or nest in the pipes.
+Now if you suspect your drain line has built up organic waste (this commonly happens in sinks which have sinkerators), springtails will start nesting inside the sludge and slimy build up that will be clinging to the walls of the drain line.
+To treat this kind of problem, you’ll need to start pouring SURVIVORS down the drain.
+This material will really help reduce and remove the organic matter on which springtails can live inside the pipe.
+Bleach and other cleaners won’t remove this organic slime so don’t waste your time, energy or cleaners by pouring them down the drain.
+But Survivors contains bacteria which will “feed” upon this organic matter and effectively make it “useless” to insects.
+Using Survivors weekly will eventually remove enough of the matter so pests like springtails won’t have enough food to live or nest in the pipes.
 Treat at night, just before retiring for the evening, so the treatment can “sit” overnight and work for a few hours before the water is run again.
+And it’s okay to spray the PT-221 down the drain after Survivors has been added; in fact using both is the recommended best way to treat sinks.

-Another helpful treatment is to spray some GENTROL AEROSOL down the sink.
+Another aerosol treatment good for sinks is GENTROL AEROSOL.
 Gentrol is a growth regulator and not a true pesticide meaning it doesn’t “kill” anything.
-Basically it copies a protein found in most any insect during it’s development.
+Basically it copies a protein found in most insects and this protein is used during the insects development.
 The reason Gentrol can help is because when insects get over exposed to it, they don’t develop properly into reproducing adults.
-Lightly mist some down the drain after applying Survivors so it too can sit overnight.
-The combination of Survivors and Gentrol will help take care of any insects living in your pipes.
+Lightly apply Gentrol down drain lines in the home for long term control.
+Gentrol can be used in conjunction with the PT-221 and Survivors and is just one more tool that can help in establishing long term control for springtails.

-The second suggested treatment is to treat the dirt directly around the septic tanks out in the yard.
+Now if you feel the springtails are originating from a septic tank or cracked drain line, you’ll want to treat the dirt directly around the septic tanks and/or pipes out in the yard.
 In some cases this will be easy.
 Septic tanks will many times have covers or caps that can be lifted.
 And gaining access to this area will enable you to direct the treatment right where it matters.
 Give the exposed soil, rocks and void a good spray down with the CYONARA RTS monthly to keep springtails and other pests in check.
 By killing them here they won’t be able to follow your drain lines up and into the home when they migrate.

 Now if your septic tank system is covered in dirt, you’ll need to use a less direct treatment method which will include the BIFEN GRANULES applied over the top.
 Once in place, the hope is to have enough of the active penetrating down deep where it can adversely affect the nesting springtails.